jayachandradora/DB-Design/Facebook Database Design.md

 ## JPA Repository and Data Retrieval Implementation

-Sure!
 Below are the JPA repositories and service layer implementations to handle the functionality you mentioned.

 ### 1. **Add Other Profiles as Friends**:
    To allow users to add other profiles as friends, we will need to handle friendship creation, which will involve adding a friendship request and accepting it.